-Effective management of ecosystems is constrained both by a lack of knowledge and information concerning different aspects of ecosystems and by the failure to use adequately the information that does exist in support of management decisions.
-Although sufficient information exists to take many actions that could help conserve ecosystems and enhance human well-being, major information gaps exist.
-In most regions, for example, relatively little is known about the status and economic value of most ecosystem services, and their depletion is rarely tracked in national economic accounts.
-Limited information exists about the likelihood of nonlinear changes in ecosystems or the location of thresholds where such changes may be encountered.
-Basic global data on the extent and trend in different types of ecosystems and land use are surprisingly scarce.
-Models used to project future environmental and economic conditions have limited capability of incorporating ecological "feedbacks" including nonlinear changes in ecosystems.

-At the same time, decision-makers do not use all of the relevant information that is available.
-This is due in part to institutional failures that prevent existing policy-relevant scientific information from being made available to decision-makers.
-But it is also due to the failure to incorporate other forms of knowledge and information, such as traditional knowledge and practitioners' knowledge, that are often of considerable value for ecosystem management.
+1 Effective management of ecosystems is constrained both by the lack of knowledge 2 and information concerning different aspects of ecosystems and by the failure to adequately use information that does exist in support of management decisions.
+3 4 Although sufficient information exists to take many actions that could help to conserve 5 ecosystems and enhance human well-being, major information gaps exist.
+For example, in most regions, relatively limited information exists about the status and economic value 6 of most ecosystem services and their depletion is rarely tracked in national economic 7 accounts.
+Limited information exists about the likelihood of non-linear changes in 8 ecosystems or the location of thresholds where such changes may be encountered.
+Basic global data on the extent and trend in different types of ecosystems and land use are 10 surprisingly scarce.
+Models used to project future environmental and economic 11 conditions have limited capability of incorporating ecological 'feedbacks' including non-12 linear changes in ecosystems.
+At the same time, decision-makers do not use all of the 13 relevant information that is available.
+This is due in part to institutional failures that 14 15 prevent existing policy-relevant scientific information from being made available to decision-makers but also due to the failure to incorporate other forms of knowledge and 16 information such as traditional knowledge and practitioner's knowledge that are often of 17 considerable value for ecosystem management.